MineFrostID/osu-request-bot/README.md

 # Youtube-np-Bot
+(IF YOU ARE PLAYING ON LAZER, I'M SORRY.
+THIS BOT IS NOT WORKING ON LAZER FOR NOW)

 ## Preparation
 Here's a list of all software that needs to be installed before you download the bot.